Kings rally to spoil James’ return to the Lakers’ lineup

 James suffered a high right ankle sprain on March 20 against the Atlanta Hawks and missed the next 20 games, which was the longest absence of his career.
 He played 32 minutes and was 6 of 12 from the field.
 He missed what would had been a go-ahead 3-pointer with 2.7 seconds remaining as Los Angeles lost for the fifth time in six games.

-The defending NBA champions went 8-12 without the four-time MVP and were also without Davis for 16 of those games.
+The defending NBA champions went 8-12 without the four-time MVP and were also without Anthony Davis for 16 of those games.

 Terence Davis scored 10 of his 15 points during the final 12 minutes for the Kings, who trailed 88-78 going into the fourth.
 The Kings outscored the Lakers 19-8 to start the quarter and take the lead.
 Los Angeles went nearly three minutes without a field goal in the period and struggled down the stretch, going 8 of 19 from the field.